 But how long is too long?

-Because it’s also true that the finish on the wood floors won’t take kindly to the hydrogen peroxide on floors.
+Because it’s also true that the finish on the wood floors won’t take kindly to the hydrogen peroxide on the floors.
 Prolonged exposure can make the finish look dull and the layers can even start to disintegrate in some places.

 Experts recommend not keeping the hydrogen peroxide on hardwood floors longer than 10-15 minutes.
 Generally, you should adopt the traditional wipe and swipe method with hydrogen peroxide solutions on wood floors.